sebivenlo/dockerstart/README.md

 </settings>
 ```

+You can leave the host in the deployment profile set to localhost, because in typically map the wildfly admin port to a localhost port in the bridge network setup.

 ## Deploy Application
 After that, you can deploy the helloworld web app to your Wildfly server.
 Execute the following command in your maven project.